ajayendrak/news_fetcher/README.md

-# News Aggregator Web App
+# News Fetcher Web App

 News Aggregator is a web application that allows users to fetch and view news articles from various sources.
 It offers a user-friendly interface for searching news articles based on keywords, sources, categories, date range, and language.